Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Decentralized Authorization Service

-For any request to store or retrieve data, storage nodes query their instance of \oursystem's authorization service (\rsec{design:virtualchain}) for the corresponding access permissions, as illustrated in \rfig{ac-statemachine}.
+\shorten{To access data, a principal retrieves the keying material through \oursystem's client and requests the data from the storage.} Once a request to store or retrieve data is received at a storage node, it queries the \oursystem's authorization agent (\rsec{design:virtualchain}) for the corresponding access permissions, as illustrated in \rfig{ac-statemachine}.
 To enforce the permissions, the storage node verifies the identity of the requesting user via a signature-based authentication~\cite{chaum1989undeniable}.
-Data owners express and dynamically adjust permissions through \oursystem which interacts only with the underling blockchain and not with individual services.
-The authorization service additionally protects storage nodes' network resources (i.e., bandwidth/memory) from unauthorized users.
+Data owners express and dynamically adjust permissions through \oursystem client, which interacts with \oursystem's authorization log only (i.e., blockchain) and not with individual services (i.e., asynchronicity).
+Data access is enforced cryptographically through end-to-end encryption.
+The storage node validates data access requests based on the embedded access permissions in the authorization log.
+The authorization log additionally protects storage nodes' network resources (i.e., bandwidth/memory) from unauthorized users.
 For instance, this mitigates an attack, where malicious parties flood the network with download/storage requests of large files.
-The storage node can terminate malicious sessions (e.g., data scraping and storage spamming attacks) after checking the access permissions (\rsec{design:virtualchain}). \oursystem supports auditing of access permissions by authorized entities, as we explain in the next section.
+The storage node can terminate malicious sessions (e.g., data scraping and storage spamming attacks) after checking the access permissions (\rsec{design:virtualchain}). \blue{\oursystem supports privacy-preserving access permissions and audits by authorized entities, which we explain in \rsec{sec:dualkey}.}